getk2/k2-iaki/README.md

 If you want to provide feedback for this Joomla plugin, you may use the GitHub issue tracker here: https://github.com/joomlaworks/k2-iaki/issues

-### REQUIREMENTS
+### COMPATIBILITY
-IAKI is a K2 plugin for Joomla and the only basic requirements to use it are:
+IAKI is a K2 type plugin for Joomla versions 2.5 & 3.x, that is PHP 5 & PHP 7 compatible.
+We recommend using it with K2 v2.7.x or newer.

-- K2 v2.5.x or newer installed
-- Joomla 2.5 or 3.x installed

 ### LICENSE